NanaFirdausiHassan/Heart-Attack-Risk-Prediction-Using-Data-Analytics-Machine-Learning/README.md

 # Heart-Attack-Risk-Prediction-Using-Data-Analytics-Machine-Learning
-Analyzed a heart attack risk dataset using statistical analysis and machine learning.
-Built and evaluated models including logistic regression, LDA, QDA, Naive Bayes, and KNN to identify key risk factors such as age, cholesterol, BMI, diet, blood pressure, and family history.
+This project analyzes a heart attack risk dataset to identify key clinical and lifestyle factors associated with heart attack risk.
+Using data cleaning, exploratory analysis, and multiple statistical and machine learning models, the study highlights age, cholesterol, BMI, diet, blood pressure, and family history as the strongest predictors.
+The project demonstrates an end-to-end healthcare analytics workflow.